If you wish to contact us please complete the email enquiry form

 During the year we will be holding a series of events to celebrate our Anniversary.

 Our main events will be over the Anniversary weekend, with an open day on Saturday the 20th of June from 10:00am to 4:00pm when you will be able to look round the historic Church and Graveyard, view old parish registers and listen to music played on our historic organ.
 Food, toasties and Fair Trade drinks will be available.
-In the evening there will be a concert given by Tameside Community Voices Choir at 7:30pm.
-The Bishop of Middleton will preside and preach at our 10:30am Service on Sunday the 21st June and this will be followed by a shared Picnic in Cheetham's park (with games).
+In the evening there will be a concert given by Tameside Community Voices Choir at 7:15pm.
+The Bishop of Middleton will preside and preach at our 10:30am Service on Sunday the 21st June and this will be followed by a bring and shared lunch.
 The day will be rounded off with a 'Songs of Praise' evening service at 6:00pm.
 Everyone is invited to come and join in any or all of these events.

 We are planning to hold monthly events.
 These started with a parish meal in February (Click here to see pictures), followed by a highly enjoyable evening of Ten-Pin Bowling on 20th March ( Pictures here and here).